History Dissertation Topics

 Research Aim: The research will analyse the 19th century, a period of transition in Japanese foreign policy.
 The study will mainly focus on the Russo-Japanese relations using document analysis to assess the four stages of shift that led Japan from an ethnocentric foreign policymaker to the Western-type without colonization and defeat in war.

 History and Religious Dissertations

-Research Aim: The research uses document analysis to examine the impact that popular culture has had in shaping Evangelical Christian thought in the United States from the 1960s to 2000s.
+Research Aim: The research uses document analysis to examine the impact that popular culture has had in shaping Evangelical Christian thought in the United States from the 1960s to the 2000s.
 The study focuses on analysing the variables that have allowed Evangelicalism to become a middle-class populist movement.

 Research Aim: The research using document analysis, analyses the impact of the American Revolution on declining birth rates in the colonies and the increase of family limitation among white free women.
-The research will investigate the intentions of founding American women on their rejection of abundant fertility and a patriarchal family and the existent or non-existent role that colonial Christian played.
+The research will investigate the intentions of founding American women on their rejection of abundant fertility and a patriarchal family and the existent or non-existent role that colonial Christians played.

-Research Aim: The research analyses how the introduction of religion, specifically early Christianity, had an impact of declining the conventional thought processes that used irrationality or magic as its basis.
+Research Aim: The research analyses how the introduction of religion, specifically early Christianity, had an impact on declining the conventional thought processes that used irrationality or magic as their basis.
 The research will use document analysis as its research method.

 Research Aim: The research examines how Sir Frances Bacon’s epistle “Of Innovations” argues for the positive potential of innovation from the understanding of the Biblical scriptures.
 The study will also explore the relationship between Bacon and the English Protestant Church.